 The unit of volume for measurement and for the determination of Gross Dry Heating Value shall be a Cubic Foot of Gas.
 Volumes of Gas measured at prevailing meter pressures and temperatures shall be corrected to the unit of volume defined above by the procedures described below:

-Orifice Meters: Installation and determination of volumes, measured by means of an orifice meter shall follow API Standard 14.3 AGA “Report Number Three” for concentric square edged flanged tapped orifice meters.
+Orifice Meters: Installation and determination of volumes, measured by means of an orifice meter shall follow API Standard 14.3 AGA “Report Number Three” for concentric square edged flanged tapped orifice meters; provided that any existing meter runs installed prior to the Effective Date may follow API Standard 14.3 as in effect at the time of installation.
 Construction, installation, and volumetric computation shall be performed per the 14.3 standards.

 The atmospheric pressure shall be the average atmospheric pressure as determined by elevation at the Delivery and Receipt Point(s).
-In the absence of recording the actual atmospheric pressure, Gatherer may assume the atmospheric pressure to be 12.7 p.s.i.a.
+In the absence of recording the actual atmospheric pressure, Gatherer may assume the atmospheric pressure to be 12.73 p.s.i.a.